PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ```

-When you run this program, and you wave your hand in front of the PIR sensor, you'll see something like this:
+When you run this program, and you wave your hand in front of the PIR sensor, you will see something like this:

 ```
 $ node main.js